Lekito/Desenvolvimento-Web/README.md

 # Desenvolvimento-Web
-#Fortaleça os fundamentos de HTML, CSS e JavaScript.
+## Fortaleça os fundamentos de HTML, CSS e JavaScript.
+Strengthen your foundation in HTML, CSS, and JavaScript.